Your Health Insurance Policy Doesn’t Cover That!

 The biggest surprise you can get at the time of a health insurance claim is to be told - “your policy doesn’t cover this condition - you’ll have to pay for it!”
 It’s easy to feel betrayed by the insurance company, when you suddenly learn about such ‘exclusions’ - after you’ve invested in that policy for many years.

 But - there’s an easy and sure-shot way to avoid such surprises.
 Educate yourself about everything that’s covered by your health insurance policy - and more importantly, everything that isn’t.

 So - here’s all you need to know about exclusions or situations that your insurer won’t pay for, in health insurance.

 Want to watch a video instead?

 Illnesses or conditions that your policy will never cover come under permanent exclusions - every policy will clearly list all such situations.
 You should go through this list in detail, before making the purchase.

 Permanent exclusions are of two types -

-- Maternity expenses like pre/post-natal costs, hospitalization expenses incurred during childbirth, etc.
+- Maternity expenses: Pre/post-natal costs, hospitalisation expenses incurred during childbirth, etc.

 An insurer may sometimes find it difficult to provide cover if you have a history of certain diseases.
 In such a case, the insurer will offer you health insurance cover only if you agree to permanently exclude those diseases.